Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 `env_name` to the name of the environment file you specify when building this environment.

+## Training the Environment

 Now you can train the Agent.
 To get ready for training, you must first to change the **Brain Type** from **Player** to **External**.
 From there, the process is the same as described in [Training ML-Agents](Training-ML-Agents.md).

+The hyperparameters for training are specified in the configuration file that you pass to the `mlagents-learn` program.
+Using the default settings specified in the `config/trainer_config.yaml` file (in your ml-agents folder), the RollerAgent takes about 300,000 steps to train.
+However, you can change the following hyperparameters  to speed up training considerably (to under 20,000 steps):

+    batch_size: 1
+    buffer_size: 10

+Since this example creates a very simple training environment with only a few inputs and outputs, using small batch and buffer sizes improves the training.
+However, if you add more complexity to the enviornment or change the reward or observation functions different hyperparameter settings could be optimal.

 ## Review: Scene Layout